scorpion/automysqlbackup/README.md

 ## Backup Rotation

-* **Daily** Backups are rotated weekly..
+- **Daily** Backups are rotated weekly..
-* **Weekly** Backups are run by default on Saturday Morning when cron.daily scripts are run.
+- **Weekly** Backups are run by default on Saturday Morning when cron.daily scripts are run.
 Can be changed with `DOWEEKLY` setting.
 Weekly Backups are rotated on a 5 week cycle..
-* **Monthly** Backups are run on the 1st of the month.
+- **Monthly** Backups are run on the 1st of the month.
 Monthly Backups are rotated on a 5 month cycle.

 **Note:** It may be a good idea to copy Monthly backups offline or to another server..

+## MyDumper

+Use [mydumper](https://github.com/mydumper/mydumper) istead of mysqldump.
+Used only when `SEPDIR=yes`

 ## Please Note

-*I take no resposibility for any data loss or corruption when using this script.*
+_I take no resposibility for any data loss or corruption when using this script._

 > **This script will not help in the event of a hard drive crash.** If a copy of the backup has **not** be stored offline or on another PC..

 You should copy your backups **offline regularly** for best protection.